 For Dependent Children:

 - The application for dependent remission must be completed.
-Tuition Remission Dependent Enrollment is online, in the "Benefits" section under the "Employee Self Service" tab at my Rutgers Portal.
+Tuition Remission Dependent Enrollment is online, in the "Personal Information" section under the "Employee Self Service" tab at my Rutgers Portal.

 Pay Term Bill – Receive Tuition Remission

 - Pay your fees and other charges on your term bill.
 Tuition for yourself is either paid in full or at 50%, depending on your salary if staff or rank if faculty member.
 Tuition for your child is paid in full.

 The above checklist is designed to assist you in obtaining tuition remission benefits.
 It does not replace official university policy nor implies admission.
 For tuition remission eligibility rules, please refer to the University Human Resources policy on Educational Benefits.